 - transparency with just culture.

 In other words, the safety policy pillar is a fantastic backbone.
-However, this is only the first step in for a healthy aviation SMS.
+However, this is only the first step toward a healthy aviation SMS.

 As mentioned, most aviation safety management systems struggle to get to the point of having a healthy safety culture.
 Safety policies and goals require ongoing reviews and small tweaks rather than major overhaul changes are common during the first years.

 Immature safety cultures force safety managers to spend their valuable time and energy trying to get others on board with the aviation SMS rather than focusing on mitigating risks.
 Laying the groundwork to support healthy safety cultures is the first step, and it's a huge one.

 Maintenance beyond this is generally accomplished through the methods of safety assurance, safety promotion and is fed by Safety Risk Management efforts.
 SA is an interesting pillar because it acts as a sort of bridge between safety policy and SRM.

 But when the hammer falls, it does so with safety risk management.
 SRM is the ground floor of risk mitigation.